magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-data-fixture-before-transaction.md

 ## Overview

-Data fixture before transaction attribute is an extension of [Data Fixture attribute][] that applies fixtures before the transaction and reverts applied fixtures after the transaction.
-With disabled Db isolation, this attribute is identical to  [Data Fixture attribute][]
+The data fixture before transaction attribute is an extension of [Data Fixture attribute][] that applies fixtures before the transaction and reverts applied fixtures after the transaction.
+With disabled DB isolation, this attribute is identical to the [Data Fixture attribute][]

 ## Format